 - Add the sugar, baking powder and salt; mix until combined

-- Add the egg, egg yolks, and vanilla until combined, scraping sides of the bowl.
+- Add the egg, egg yolks, and vanilla and mix on medium speed until combined, scraping sides of the bowl.

-- Mix in the flour until combined, forming a soft dough.
+- Mix in the flour until combined and a soft dough forms.

 - Remove 3/4 cup of the dough to a small bowl and add the orange food coloring and cinnamon.
 Mix well to incorporate